 This delicious and filling sushi set meal at Miyazushi Hongu cost JPY1,000 - much less than ordering a la carte

-Like many people hiking the Kumano Kodo/Nakahechi route, we arrived in Kii-Tanabe (by train from Osaka).
+Like many hiking the Kumano Kodo/Nakahechi route, we arrived in Kii-Tanabe (by train from Osaka).
 After our hike, we travelled from Kii-Katsuura to Koyasan (by train and bus).

 Train ticket costs